Integrating Service into the Classroom

 Service learning is a requirement for UALR’s First Year Colloquium, courses every student at the university must take during their freshman year.
 The courses are designed to prepare students for success in college.
 Part of that success includes integrating civic engagement into classroom learning.

-Faculty who want to provide guidance for students seeking service opportunities can contact the Community Connection Center for a directory of placements.
+Faculty who want to provide guidance for students seeking service opportunities can contact the Office of Community and Career Engagement for a directory of placements.

 For a list of courses for first-year students, see the First Year Colloquium page.